Statement

 F £

-Artiscent Atelier Artiscent Cherry Noir is an Eau de Parfum launched in 2025.
-The fragrance opens with Bergamot and Black Cherry, settles into a heart of Almond, Clove, and Rose, and dries down to a base of Vanilla, Coumarin, Patchouli, and Cedar.
+Superdrug Cherry Noir is an Eau de Parfum launched in 2025.
+Cherry Noir opens with Bergamot and Black Cherry, settles into a heart of Rose, Clove, and Almond, and dries down to a base of Cedar, Patchouli, Vanilla, and Coumarin.
+Superdrug's Cherry Noir carries a Statement verdict, a fruity-led wear.

 A juicy black cherry up front, almond and rose through the heart, vanilla cedar in the dry-down.
 Cherry Noir is the budget take on the Lost Cherry mood: cheerful, gourmand, and built for cool-weather wear.